Hyperobjekt/covid-19-prisons/packages/gatsby-ucla-site/README.md

-# UCLA COVID-19 Behind Bars Website
+# UCLA COVID Behind Bars Website

 This is the main gatsby site for https://uclacovidbehindbars.org/